Thelymitra peniculata: Taxonomy and naming

 Thelymitra peniculata was first formally described in 2004 by Jeff Jeanes.
 The description was published in Muelleria from a specimen collected near Narrandera.
 The specific epithet (peniculata) is derived from the Latin word peniculus meaning "brush" referring to the loose, semi-erect tuft of hairs on the lateral lobes.

 Distribution and habitat

-The trim sun orchid usually grows in a range of habitats from grassland to forest south from Mount Kaputar in New South Wales to the Australian Capital Territory, Victoria, Tasmania and the Flinders Ranges in South Australia.
+Trim sun orchid usually grows in a range of habitats from grassland to forest south from Mount Kaputar in New South Wales to the Australian Capital Territory, Victoria, Tasmania and the Flinders Ranges in South Australia.